Ethnicity and race equality in our portfolio

 Our engagement will be in two parts:

-- commencing in March we will undertake a strategic dialogue with senior management in our partner universities and with our business partners to understand the role of leadership and governance and increase our knowledge of current activities and interventions.
+- a strategic dialogue with senior management in our partner universities and with our business partners to understand the role of leadership and governance and increase our knowledge of current activities and interventions.
 With this dialogue we want to understand how we can work in partnership with organisations to improve ethnic minority representation at all research career stages.

-- in April, we will be opening up ‘Have your say’ community surveys to obtain the views of our engineering and physical sciences academic researchers, postdoctoral researchers and doctoral students to better understand the lived experiences of individuals throughout their career pathways and obtain a breadth of knowledge about the complexities of the challenges.
-We will communicate when these surveys are open.
-The surveys will be hosted on this web page.
+- ‘Have your say’ community surveys to obtain the views of our engineering and physical sciences academic researchers, postdoctoral researchers and doctoral students to better understand the lived experiences of individuals throughout their career pathways and obtain a breadth of knowledge about the complexities of the challenges.

 We benefit from being part of a strong and active research community that is committed to addressing these issues.
 We all play a role and your insights are vital to inform our work in this area.
 With this engagement, we aim to explore the role of university policies and interventions to enhance our understanding of ‘what works’ and where EPSRC can further support and add value.
 We welcome ideas about how we can work together to achieve our vision for an outstanding research and innovation system in the UK, where everyone has the opportunity to contribute and to benefit.